CARE guide

 General about our concrete

-Our concrete is a mix of mainly 3 ingredients: water, cement and sand.
-For colors we use dry or wet pigments.
-Concrete doesn’t dry, it cures.
-Once cured, concrete always has water in it.
+Our concrete is mainly a mix of 3 ingredients: water, cement and sand.
+To produce different colors we use dry or wet pigments.

 Our concrete weighs about 2000kg/m3.
 This means that 1 square meter of concrete at 25mm thickness weighs about 50kgs, at a thickness of 50mm about 100kg.